-Delve into the history and rich cultures of Peru with a two-week journey that takes in Peru’s dramatic diversity of landscapes.
+Delve into the history and rich cultures of Peru with a private two-week journey that takes in Peru’s dramatic diversity of landscapes.
 Explore the ancient citadel of Machu Picchu, scour the Amazon jungle for rare and fascinating wildlife and meet villagers living on Lake Titicaca.
 Exploring the Delights of Peru will enable you to understand the country in-depth.
 This itinerary can be tailormade according to your interests – just let us know!

 An alternative to flying from Cusco to Puno is the Belmond Andean Explorer luxury sleeper train.
 An all-inclusive ride complete with private sleeping cabins, meals, drinks, and excursions.

 - Stay at an authentic lodge in the Amazon Rainforest

 - Enjoy activities on the world's highest navigable lake, Lake Titicaca

 - Explore the iconic ruins of Machu Picchu

 Day 1 Lima Arrival in Lima.
 Overnight at JW Marriott or Hotel B.

 Day 2 Lima Full-day tour of the historical sites in Lima with a specialist guide.
 Overnight at JW Marriott or Hotel B.